dungba88/promise4j/README.md

 - You call `.from(...)` and an exception is thrown
 - You call `.fromPromise(...)` and either an exception is thrown, or you explicitly reject the returned promise

-Note that even that the above conditions are true, retry might not happen because the policy you set doesn't match.
+Note that even if the above conditions are true, retry might not happen because the policy you set doesn't match.
 These are managed by the `FailSafe` engine itself (again, refer to their manual).

 ### simple versions